bellingcat/EDGAR/README.md

 #### Periodic retrieval

 The RSS feed data returns the last 200 filings and is updated every 10 minutes (which doesn't mean all tickers are updated every 10 minutes).
-Our tool can fetch the feed either once on-demand, or at regular intervals.
+The tool can fetch the feed either once on-demand, or at regular intervals.

 ### Example usage